pingooio/pingoo/docs/services.md

 ```

-In order to enabled docker service discovery Pingoo needs access to the docker socket.
+In order to enable docker service discovery Pingoo needs access to the docker socket.
 If you are running Pingoo inside a docker container you need to bind the docker socket:

 ```bash
 docker run -d -v /var/run/docker.sock:/var/run/docker.sock ghcr.io/pingooio/pingoo